Y3m1A/Google-Text-to-Speech-Converter/README.md

 - **Chunking Process**: When you choose a .txt file, it is broken down into chunks, which are then processed through the TTS.
 - **Saves Progress**: If the conversion process is interupted, there are many back up systems that can pick up from where you left off.
 - **Custom Commands**: During processing you can issue a series of commands such as pause or resume.
-- **Actual Information**: There are also cool features which give you on file progress such as the time elapsed.
+- **Actual Information**: There are also cool features such as time elapsed or the size of the files.
 - **File Management**: The code creates organized folders and file structures for output and cleans up after the conversion process is complete.

 ## Processing Commands